LibertyAces/BitSwanPump/doc/declarative.md

 Type: _Mapping_ and _Scalar_.

-Casts specified `value` to `type`, which can be int, float, str, list and dict.
+Casts specified `what` to `type`, which can be int, float, str, list and dict.

 ```
 !CAST
-value: !ITEM EVENT carrots
+what: !ITEM EVENT carrots
 type: int
 default: 0
 ```